Colorado vs. Middle Tennessee Predictions & Picks - Women's NCAA Tournament First Round

 Middle Tennessee Schedule Analysis

-- The Lady Raiders beat the Louisville Cardinals (No. 19 in our computer rankings) in a 67-49 win on December 4 -- their signature victory of the season.
+- On December 4, the Lady Raiders claimed their signature win of the season, a 67-49 victory over the Louisville Cardinals, who are a top 50 team (No. 20), according to our computer rankings.

-- The Lady Raiders have two wins against Quadrant 1 opponents, tied for the 49th-most in the country.
+- The Lady Raiders have two wins versus Quadrant 1 teams, tied for the 48th-most in the nation.

 Middle Tennessee 2022-23 Best Wins